barumau/panlingue/eng/eske_i_jawabe.md

 languages were spoken in the past and different languages will be spoken in the future.

-You are free to speak Pandunia, English and any other language that your heart desires.
+You are free to speak Panlingue, English and any other language that your heart desires.